Article summary:

 - 49% cite weak deal visibility as a main reason pipeline fails to convert AND cite poor deal progression as a main reason pipeline fails to convert

-There are tons of secondary (often subtle) consequences.
-Yes, sales teams waste time with follow up while leadership teams set unrealistic goals because they have bad data.
+Your sales team wastes time with follow-up, while leadership teams set unrealistic goals based on bad data.

 Services teams chase down sales teams to find out what was sold (often frustrated at the lack of consistency and stressed at the promises made).